 In 2017 that organization, Cathedral Square, turned 40.
 Now an independent nonprofit, it nonetheless retains its original “Cathedral Square” moniker — and it still maintains a close relationship with St. Paul’s.
 But the organization and its mission have expanded significantly in the years since its founding in 1977 and the opening of its flagship building two years later.

 Early on, the Meals on Wheels program was established at the organization’s CSC’s original residence.
 HomeShare Vermont, which matches older adults seeking housemates with people needing a place to live, began as a program of Cathedral Square.
 So too did Burlington’s Joint Urban Ministry Project (JUMP), a coalition of religious groups that helps families and individuals who have emergency needs, and the former Samaritan Connection, which provided a variety of services to older adults.

-Thanks in whole or in part to Cathedral Square, today in Vermont there are 58 housing communities providing nearly 1,700 affordable apartments for older adults and another 530 for people with disabilities and other special needs.
-Cathedral Square brought the first licensed assisted-living residence to Vermont in 2003; today it comprises 40 apartments in the organization’s flagship building.
-Today Cathedral Share operates more than 25 residential communities — ten in Burlington, three in Essex and three in South Burlington, and one each in Colchester, Hinesburg, Jericho, Milton, Richmond, St. Albans and Williston.
+Thanks in whole or in part to Cathedral Square, as of January 2021 Vermont has more than 1,800 units of affordable housing for older adults and people with disabilities and other diverse needs.
+Cathedral Square brought the first licensed assisted-living residence to Vermont in 2003 and the state's first residential memory-care community for very low-income Vermonters on Medicaid in 2017.
+The organization now operates 26 residential communities — 10 in Burlington, three in Essex and three in South Burlington, and one each in Colchester, Hinesburg, Jericho, Milton, Richmond, St. Albans and Williston.

-With a staff of about 150, Cathedral Square maintains these properties, develops new ones and provides a variety of programs and services to residents, including SASH® (Support and Services at Home), the comprehensive, nationally recognized program of care coordination designed by Cathedral Square and implemented statewide since 2011.
+With a staff of approaching 180 dedicated employees, Cathedral Square maintains these properties, develops new ones and provides a variety of programs and services to residents, including SASH® (Support and Services at Home), the comprehensive, nationally recognized program of care coordination designed by Cathedral Square and available statewide since 2011.

 The Evolution of Cathedral Square